Titanium hydride

 Titanium hydride normally refers to the inorganic compound TiH2 and related nonstoichiometric materials.
 It is commercially available as a stable grey/black powder, which is used as an additive in the production of Alnico sintered magnets, in the sintering of powdered metals, the production of metal foam, the production of powdered titanium metal and in pyrotechnics.

-Also known as titanium–hydrogen alloy, is an alloy of titanium, hydrogen, and possibly other elements.
-When hydrogen is the primary alloying element, its content in the titanium hydride is between 0.02% and 4.0% by weight.
+Also known as titanium–hydrogen alloy, it is an alloy of titanium, hydrogen, and possibly other elements.
+When hydrogen is the main alloying element, its content in the titanium hydride is between 0.02% and 4.0% by weight.
 Alloying elements intentionally added to modify the characteristics of titanium hydride include gallium, iron, vanadium, and aluminium.

 Production

 In the commercial process for producing non-stoichiometric TiH_{2−x}|, titanium metal sponge is treated with hydrogen gas at atmospheric pressure at between 300-500 °C. Absorption of hydrogen is exothermic and rapid, changing the color of the sponge grey/black.
 The brittle product is ground to a powder, which has a composition around TiH1.95.
 In the laboratory, titanium hydride is produced by heating titanium powder under flowing hydrogen at 700 °C, the idealized equation being:

 Other methods of producing titanium hydride include electrochemical and ball milling methods.